JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 Analysis Tab
 ============

-The *Analysis Tab* shows a breakdown of the phonon modes into molecular components or into internal and external modes.
+The *Analysis Tab* shows a breakdown of the phonon modes into molecular components or internal and external modes.
 The molecular structure of the unit cell is determined by the covalent radii of the atoms.
 These can be specified individually if needed.
 The *Analysis Tab* shows the number of molecules that have been found in the analysis.

 .. _fig-analysisTab: